-The Charter currently authorizes the Corporation to issue 100,000,000shares of Common Stock having a par value of \$5.00 each.
+The Charter currently authorizes the Corporation to issue 100,000,000 shares of Common Stock having a par value of \$5.00 each.
 The Charter Amendment would increase the number of shares of stock which the Corporation is authorized to issue to 150,000,000 shares of a par value of \$5.00 each and would divide such shares into two classes: 100,000,000 shares which would be designated as shares of Common Stock, and 50,000,000 shares which would be designated as shares of Preferred Stock.
-The Charter Amendment would provide the Board of Directors with the authority (without action by the stockholders, unless such action is required for a particular transaction by applicable law or the rules of NASDAQ) to issue shares of Preferred Stock in one or more series from time to time in the future and to determine the voting rights, designations, preferences as to dividends and in liquidation (including any preferences or priorities over the Common Stock as to the payment of dividends or upon liquidation), conversion and other rights, qualifications, limitations and restrictions of each such series at the time of the issuance thereof.
+The Charter Amendment would provide the Board of Directors with the authority (without action by the stockholders, unless such action is required for a particular transaction by applicable law or the rules of NASDAO) to issue shares of Preferred Stock in one or more series from time to time in the future and to determine the voting rights, designations, preferences as to dividends and in liquidation (including any preferences or priorities over the Common Stock as to the payment of dividends or upon liquidation), conversion and other rights, qualifications, limitations and restrictions of each such series at the time of the issuance thereof.
 The Charter Amendment would not affect the number of authorized or outstanding shares of Common Stock or change the terms of the Common Stock as set forth in the Charter.

-The Board of Directors believes that it is in the best interests of the Corporation and its stockholders to create a class of Preferred Stock so that shares of Preferred Stock will be available for issuance from time to time in the future in connection with possible future financing programs and acquisitions and for other general corporate purposes.
+The Board of Directors believes that it is in the best interest of the Corporation and its stockholders to create a class of Preferred Stock so that shares of Preferred Stock will be available for issuance from time to time in the future in connection with possible future financing programs and acquisitions and for other general corporate purposes.
 Having such authorized shares of Preferred Stock available for issuance in the future will give the Corporation significantly greater flexibility than it now has to take advantage of opportunities to obtain additional capital on favorable terms, to use different types of capital stock as consideration for possible acquisitions, and to take advantage of other corporate opportunities.
 The Charter Amendment would, for example, permit the Corporation to strengthen and expand its capital base by issuing securities that qualify as additional Tier 1 or core capital under the Federal Reserve Board's regulatory capital rules without diluting the voting or equity interests of existing holders of the Corporation's Common Stock.

-In connection with its recommendation that the stockholders vote for the Charter Amendment, the Board of Directors has represented that, without the prior approval of the stockholders, it will not issue the Preferred Stock (i) for any defensive or anti-takeover purpose; (ii) to implement any stockholders' rights plan; or (iii) with features intended to make any attempted acquisition of the Corporation more difficult or costly; no Preferred Stock will be issued to any individual or groups for the purpose of creating a block of voting power to support management on a controversial issue.
+In connection with its recommendation that the stockholders vote for the Charter Amendment, the $\,$

+Board of Directors has represented that, without the prior approval of the stockholders, it will not issue the Preferred Stock (i) for any defensive or anti-takeover purpose; (ii) to implement any stockholders' rights plan; or (iii) with features intended to make any attempted acquisition of the Corporation more difficult or costly and that no Preferred Stock will be issued to any individual or group for the purpose of creating a block of voting power to support management on a controversial issue.
+The determination of whether any particular Board action complies with the foregoing representations will involve questions of fact as to, among other things, the effect of and the Board's reasons for taking such action.
+Accordingly, a court's determination as to the applicability of the foregoing provisions to a particular Board action would be dependent upon the facts and circumstances relating to such action.